thecodingmachine/container-installer/README.md

         'name' => '__root___0',
         'description' => 'Container number 0 for package __root__',
         'factory' => My\ContainerFactory::getContainer,
+        'enable' => true
     ],
 ];
 ```

+Please note that the developer can enable or disable packages manually, using the 'enable' attribute.

 From there it is up to the application developer to use that file.